What Your Exhaust Smoke Is Trying To Tell You

-As a driver at some point you’re going to notice an unusual amount of exhaust smoke coming from the back of your car.
+At some point you may notice an unusual amount of exhaust smoke coming from the back of your car.
 But what do the different colours of exhaust smoke mean and what are the potential causes?
-In this blog we’re going to help you understand what your exhaust smoke is trying to tell you.
+Here we’ll help you understand what your exhaust smoke is trying to tell you.

 Black Smoke